rakxxxnoway/DiscordBotTemplate/README.md

 # discordbotmanual
+Manual for Bot | Created by Rak

+This is a empty discord bot project!
+Created for save some time with starting with a own bot.
+For usage u will need to install discord.py

-A discord Bot Manual - take the code and create an own discord bot
+**A discord Bot Manual -** take this code and create your own discord bot

-P.S
-More information u will find in bot-manual.py file, also read comments
+**P.S**
+You will more informartion in bot.py file.
+I left it in comments